 Some students can enter Norway before they have received an answer to their application.

 You have to report your new address to the National Population Register (external website) as soon as you know you will be moving.
-The UDI automatically receives your new address from the registry.
+UDI automatically receives your new address from the register.

-If you are in Norway, and you move before your application has been processed, you must notify the police that you are moving no later than one week after you have moved.
+If you are in Norway, and you move before your application has been processed, you must notify the police of your move no later than one week after you have moved.
 You can notify the police where you are moving to, or where you lived before.

-If you are abroad, and you move before the UDI has processed your application, you must notify the embassy or consulate you applied to.
+If you are abroad, and you move before UDI has processed your application, you must notify the embassy or consulate where you submitted your application.
 If you fail to do this, you risk not receiving the answer to your application.

 The application fee can only be refunded if you have not yet attended your appointment to hand in the application in person.
 If you have sent an application where you are not required to meet in person, but only need to upload the application documents electronically, you cannot get the fee refunded after you have uploaded the documents.

-If you want an application fee refunded, you must contact the police district or the embassy responsible for your application.
+If you want your application fee refunded, you must contact the police district or the embassy responsible for your application.
 UDI cannot assist you with reimbursement.